 Current government advice recommends that adults aged 65 or over, who are generally fit and have no conditions that limit their mobility, should aim for 150 minutes of moderate-intensity activity each week, but this can be broken down into 10 or 20 minute blocks.

-If you’re not already active, or have any health concerns, it’s important to check with your GP to find out if it’s safe for you to start or increase your walking.
+If you’re not already active, or have any health concerns, it’s important to check with your GP to find out if it’s safe for you to start walking.